- Album This song officially appears on the Sgt. Pepper's Lonely Hearts Club Band (Mono) LP.

 From Wikipedia:

-“She’s Leaving Home” is a Lennon–McCartney song, released in 1967 on the Beatles album Sgt.
+“She’s Leaving Home” is a song by the English rock band the Beatles, written by Paul McCartney and John Lennon, and released on their 1967 album Sgt.
 Pepper’s Lonely Hearts Club Band.
-Paul McCartney wrote and sang the verse and John Lennon the chorus while neither George Harrison nor Ringo Starr were involved in the recording.
-The song’s instrumental background was performed entirely by a small string orchestra arranged by Mike Leander, and was one of only a handful of Beatles songs in which the members did not play any instruments on the recording.
+Paul McCartney wrote and sang the verse and John Lennon wrote the chorus, which they sang together.
+Neither George Harrison nor Ringo Starr were involved in the recording.
+The song’s instrumental background was performed entirely by a small string orchestra arranged by Mike Leander, and is one of only a handful of Beatles recordings in which none of the members played a musical instrument.

 Background

-Paul McCartney said of the song:
+Paul McCartney said of the song in his Playboy magazine interview in December 1984:

 Recording